 Jonathan completed his PhD at the University of Florida as a foreign language and area studies fellow at the Center for African Studies.
 Funded by Fulbright-Hays, his doctoral research produced a history of human settlement and environment for the region between the Swahili Coast and the Eastern Arc Mountains of northeastern Tanzania.
 As a short-term graduate student at the University of Dar es Salaam, Jonathan studied Swahili language and East African history and ecology.
 He taught for three years in the Interdisciplinary Honors Program at the University of Florida and for five years at a liberal arts college, where he won multiple teaching awards and internal and external research funding for projects in the Indian Ocean region.
 He is the co-founder of the Institute for Indian Ocean Heritage and serves as a research associate at The Field Museum of Natural History in Chicago.
 Jonathan’s expertise concerns the anthropology and historical ecology of eastern Africa and the western Indian Ocean.
 He has conducted multiple research projects in Tanzania, Uganda, and India and has many publications, including refereed journal articles and book chapters.
 His scholarship emphasizes long-term human settlement and ecological change as well as issues related to Africans’ use of contemporary landscapes, seascapes, fauna, and medicinal plants.

-Said holds a BSc (Hon) in zoology and botany from the Open University of Tanzania 2011.
-He received a diploma in fisheries science from Kunduchi Fisheries in Dar es Salaam, Tanzania, and is currently working toward a master’s degree in environmental studies from the Open University of Tanzania.
+Said holds an MSc and BSc (Hon) in life sciences from the Open University of Tanzania and received a diploma in fisheries science from Kunduchi Fisheries in Dar es Salaam, Tanzania.
 He has worked with fishermen and coastal villagers in Pemba and Unguja and has worked to increase marine and terrestrial conservation awareness in conjunction with forest and fisheries departments in Tanzania.
 Said has served with SIT for more than a decade.

 BiAsia Abdullah, Swahili Language Coordinator